Cancer Care Expenses in Canada, eh? Spill the Beans, Pal!

 If hormone therapy is part of the plan, it’s a long-haul treatment.
 Expect to pay around $1,000 to $5,000 a year, depending on the medication.

-So there you have it, a rough idea of what breast health care can cost in the Great White North.
-Keep in mind, these are just ballpark figures, and your actual costs might vary, eh?
-Always best to check with your healthcare provider or insurance to see what’s covered!
+So there you have it, a rough idea of what breast wellness expenses might look like in the Great White North.
+Keep in mind, these are just ballpark figures, and actual amounts can vary, eh?
+Always best to check with a provider or insurance to see what’s covered!

 Lung Cancer Care Costs in the Great White North, eh?